allisonmorgan/software_engineering/essays/essay01/essay01.md

 DELETE FROM relation WHERE attribute_1 = 3
 ```

-Similar filters can be applied from the SELECT statements above (like WHERE) to drop more than one record.
+Note how, similar filters can be applied from the SELECT statements above (like WHERE) to drop more than one record.

 Furthermore, to drop all records from a table:
 ```SQL
 DELETE FROM relation
 ```